edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

 The client also has a `.transaction()` method that allows for atomic [transactions](https://www.edgedb.com/docs/edgeql/transactions).

-Note: What often may seem to require an atomic transaction can instead be achieved with links and [backlinks](https://www.edgedb.com/docs/edgeql/paths#backlinks) which are both idiomatic and easy to use in EdgeDB.
-For example, if one object holds a `required link` to two other objects and each of these two objects has a single backlink to the first one, simply updating the first object will effectively change the state of the other two instantaneously.

 Wikipedia has a good example of a scenario requiring a transaction which we can then implement:

 ```